NYU-Molecular-Pathology/Methylation/README.md

  ```bash
  methAPI="XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"  #Paste your API Token here
  ```
-  + Note: Your API Token can be found in "All Samples DataBase" on the left-side panel in REDCap: https://redcap.nyumc.org/apps/redcap/redcap_v13.1.35/API/project_api.php?pid=24752 </br>
+  + Note: Your API Token can be found in "All Samples DataBase" on the left-side panel called "API" in REDCap.
+Explained [here](https://redcap.nyumc.org/apps/redcap/api/help/?content=tokens)
- (if the link breaks, modify the URL to match REDCap Version i.e. /redcap/**redcap_v13.1.35**/) </br>

 #### 3. Add permissions to the script to be executable:
  ```ruby